Sweet Tamales | Piña Colada Tamales

 Stuff and Fold The Tamales

 Next you want to grab a cherry and place it in the center of the dough.
 Then tuck one side of the husk towards the center, then bring the other side in as well.
-Fold the remaining bottom husk up and your set.!
+Fold the remaining bottom long side of the husk up and your set!

 (Watch the video for a visual guide on this step.)